curso-r/auth0/README.md

 --------------------------------------------------------------------------------

-## Environment variables and multiple `{auth0}` apps
+## Environment variables and multiple Auth0 apps

 If you are using `{auth0}` for just one shiny app or you are running many apps for the same user database, the recommended workflow is using the environment variables `AUTH0_KEY` and `AUTH0_SECRET`.

 However, if you are running many shiny apps and want to use different login settings, you must create many Auth0 apps.
-Hence, you'll have many Cliend IDs and Client Secrets to use.
-In this case, environment variables will be unproductive because you'll need to change them every time you change the app you are developing.
+Hence, you'll have many Cliend IDs and Client Secrets to use. n this case, global environment variables will be unproductive because you'll need to change them every time you change the app you are developing.

+There are two options in this case:

+- (Recommended) Add environment variables inside the repository of your application, using `usethis::edit_r_environ("project")`.
+- (Not recommended) Add the Client ID and Secret directly in the _auth0.yml file:

 The best option in this case is to simply add the Client ID and Secret directly in the `_auth0.yml` file: